tumikole/tumi/_posts/2021-03-11-html-and-css-web-demo.md

 ## Freecodecamp

-I didnt get to freecodecamp due to the fact that i was busy and struggling with the webpage.
+I didnt get to do freecodecamp due to the fact that i was busy and struggling with the webpage.